 Workers’ Compensation: It’s A Dirty Business

-If you have a pending claim for Workers’ Compensation benefits and notice a suspicious vehicle in your neighborhood, you’re not alone.
+If you have a pending claim for workers’ compensation benefits in New York and notice a suspicious vehicle in your neighborhood, you’re not alone.
 After all, the insurance carrier is concerned about one thing, their bottom line.
-The use of insurance investigators has become more and more common in Workers’ Compensation cases to unveil evidence that may allow them to reduce their liability costs.
+The use of insurance investigators has become more and more common in New York Workers’ Compensation cases to unveil evidence that may allow them to reduce their liability costs.
 The problem is the vast majority of Workers’ Compensation claimants are honest, hard-working people who do not deserve to be treated like criminals.

 The media, funded by big insurance dollars, continues to perpetuate the myth that Workers’ Compensation claimants are lazy, dishonest people who simply want to milk the system.
 By and large, this could not be further from the truth.

 My advice to clients who repeatedly notice strange vehicles in their neighborhood is to contact the local police department.
 While the police may not be able to make an arrest, they can certainly investigate and determine who owns the vehicle and what they are doing in your neighborhood.
 At the very least, this will alert the insurance company that their investigator has not done a very good job and has been exposed.

 By no means do I believe that Workers’ Compensation fraud does not exist.
 It does.
 I have seen instances of claimants working on roofs and lifting heavy objects while at the same time collecting full disability payments from the insurance carrier.
 These people should be prosecuted and belong in jail.
 Unfortunately, the widespread unethical insurance practices result in an invasion of claimant’s privacy.
 In my opinion, most surveillance is unnecessary and amounts to harassment.